straversi/Typer.js/README.md

 - On/Off

 ## TODO
-- [x] Refactor setup js into a setup function that can be run onload/in $() [Done: see TyperSetup function]
-- [x] Show code for the example on http://steven.codes/typerjs/playground.html so you don't have to open web inspector
+- [ ] Add `human-like` option that varies character delays slightly
+- [ ] Get rid of global `typers` variable

+## Common bugs

-If you're getting element not found errors, a potential source of the problem could be that your elements aren't loading in time before the Typer.js script runs.
+If you're getting element not found errors, a potential source of the problem is that your page elements haven't loaded before the Typer.js script runs.
 Try moving the `TyperSetup()` line at the end of Typer.js to inside some sort of `onLoad` function.